 Super users access the collated reports for participating practices to assess the level of implementation taking place.

-Practices can also access the reports for practices within their own CCG, for bench-marking purposes.
+Practices can also access the reports for practices within their own CCG, or PCN, for bench-marking purposes.